Therapy

 Online (video) Therapy

-Online therapy allows you to access face-to-face CBT from the comfort of your own home or workplace.
-This makes it a convenient, accessible and cost effective solution for many adults and young people.
-Research has demonstrated that CBT via video conferencing can be a highly effective alternative to traditional in-person therapy.
+Online therapy allows you to access face-to-face CBT from the comfort of your own home or workplace, wherever you are in the world, making it a convenient, accessible and affordable choice for many clients.

-Whether video therapy is a good option for you will depend on your personal preference, as well as the content of your sessions.
-There are some scenarios where being in the same physical space may be essential to effective treatment.
-However, in most cases, online CBT is an easy and effective alternative to in-person treatment.
+Research has demonstrated that online (video) CBT is a highly effective alternative to traditional in-person therapy.
+Whether video therapy is a good option for you will depend on your personal preference.
+In most cases, online CBT is an accessible and effective alternative to in-person treatment.